 - No bean/potato/rice vermicelli threads.
 They’re void of nutrition, full of starch, and without any fiber.
 Rice paper only on occasion if desired (prefer collard greens for wrappers).

-- No caffeine (especially instant coffee), but herbal tea, like chamomile or Greek mountain tea are recommended.
+- Limit caffeine, but herbal tea, like chamomile or Greek mountain tea are recommended.

 - No sugar or artificial sweeteners.
 Only raw, local honey is allowed occasionally which has medicinal properties.
+Erythritol, 100% monk fruit, and dates are ok too in small quantities.
 Things like maple syrup, and coconut sugar, are just sugar.
 Agave is super-high in fructose, also avoid.
 Stevia etc. are very problematic too.

 - No alcohol, except a few times a year, e.g. some cider or wine.
 No beer, ever.